willwade/SherpaOnnxAzureSAPI-installer/README.md

 - Review the install.log file in the project directory for detailed logs
 - For permission errors during build, ensure you're running as Administrator

+## whats not working?

+- voice isnt showing up in sapi applications eg balabolka
+- basic test synth not working. should do
+- we have a error about strong tyoes in nuget sherpa onnx. ive dine wacky workarounds but not sure its needed

 ## License
 This project is licensed under Apache 2.0.